It depends who's asking!

 “The cost of a thing is the amount of what I call life which is required to be exchanged for it, immediately or in the long run.” - Henry David Thoreau

 When we talk about cost, what do we really mean?

-If you are in charge of the budget you want to know the both the upfront capex and the long term expense (TCO).
+If you are in charge of your organisation's budget, you want to know both the upfront capex and the long term expense (TCO).

 So what is the “real" cost?

-When choosing a load balancer it important to look at the following requirements:
+When choosing a load balancer, it's important to look at the following requirements:

 - Does it do exactly what I want?